angiebyun/cypress-gmail/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🌶️ About The Project

 This project automates some main functionalities of Gmail.
 * Create Draft
 * Send Email from Draft
 * Send Email from Compose
 * View Email Thread
 * Trash Email

+The test cases above were chosen because these are the main functionality of an email system considering that the meaning of email (Electronic mail) is a mode of exchanging messages among people through electronic devices.
+The user should be able to create drafts, view emails, compose and send an email, send from drafts and trash emails in a fully functional emailing system.

 ### 🌶️ Built With